Prosecutor: Navy SEAL bragged about killing captive in Iraq

 The trial, which is expected to last up to three weeks, is exposing fractures in the secrecy that typically shrouds the elite special forces as fellow troops testify against Gallagher, who had served eight tours of duty and earned two Bronze Stars for valour.

-Lt.
-Thomas MacNeil, who has roomed with Gallagher, testified that their SEAL team provided support to Iraqi forces clearing an area outside Mosul when he heard a radio transmission on May 3, 2017, that an airstrike had wounded an Islamic State fighter.
+On Tuesday, Lt.
+Thomas MacNeil, who roomed with Gallagher, testified that their SEAL team provided support to Iraqi forces clearing an area outside Mosul when he heard a radio transmission on May 3, 2017, that an airstrike had wounded an Islamic State fighter.

 "I heard Chief Gallagher announce, 'Lay off, he's mine,"' MacNeil said.

-Gallagher initially began treating the teen militant's wounds, which was caught on video the jury will see, prosecutors said.
+Gallagher initially began treating the teen militant's wounds, which was caught on video the jury will see.
 The question is what happened after the footage stopped.

 After another SEAL left his side, Gallagher pulled a knife from his medical bag and repeatedly stabbed the boy in the neck, John said.
 Another SEAL saw the assault and said blood was pouring out of the teen.